Interstate Compact on the Placement of Children (ICPC)

 3. Any placement disruptions or concerns.

-5. If applicable, request an annual ASFA re-assessment.
+5. If applicable, request a biennial RFA update.

-1. Submit a copy of approved SOC 815 to the primary case worker in the sending state.
+1. Submit a copy of approved resource family approval to the primary case worker in the sending state.

 6. Provide supervision until the ICPC is terminated.